does-rabbit-eat-lettuce/count-ascii-freq/README.md

 # count-ascii-freq
-C, C++ to read file and count ASCII frequency
+Read input file and count ASCII frequency for each character